 An award-winning educator, Dr. Schleyer is focused on educating the next generation of biomedical informaticians.
 He co-directs the National Library of Medicine funded Indiana Public & Population Health Informatics Fellowship.
 He also mentors fellows in three other training programs.

-Dr. Schleyer holds DMD and PhD degrees from Goethe University in Frankfurt, Germany, a DMD degree from Temple University, Philadelphia, and an MBA degree in Health Administration from Temple University.
+Dr. Schleyer holds DMD and PhD degrees from the Goethe University in Frankfurt, Germany, and DMD and MBA degrees from Temple University in Philadelphia, Pennsylvania.

 (Regenstrief Institute, IU School of Medicine, Lilly Endowment, Inc.)